 I might be around squirrels ’cause a n— is a nut, h—“

 Juice WRLD puts up a convincing effort with his furious second verse.
-His performance was even more satisfying, because when I saw the “Lucid Dreams” rapper listed as a feature I figured he would be all soft and singing.
+His performance was even more satisfying, because when I saw the “Lucid Dreams” rapper listed as a feature I figured he would contribute some soft auto-tuned singing.
 When I initially started listening to the track and heard its fierce energy, I couldn’t see how Juice WRLD could possibly fit in, but Ski Mask effectively builds anticipation for the guest appearance by including it at the end.
 Along with its element of surprise, Juice WRLD’s performance may be one of the most enjoyable features of the year.

 After “Foot Fungus” comes “LA LA,” a demonic banger that includes similar screaming to that included on “Nuketown,” but Ski Mask extends the screamo-style lines to a full verse as he yells:

 “Gucci on my body feel like water, I can’t swim (Yuh!)

 So I bought a Gucci rubber ducky with the fins (Yuh!)

 When I was a youngin’, hated home, I was 10 (Yuh!)

 Told my Dad, ‘I’m selling molly,’ ninth grade in (Yuh!)”

 The furious chorus of the track also radiates its blood-thirsty theme.
 Ronny J’s (long-time collaborator with Ski Mask) production on “LA LA” is heavy and explosive, accented with funeral-like piano keys and Ski Mask ominously singing “la-la-a, la-la-la” in the background throughout the track.

 After that heavy number, comes “Unbothered,” a lighter jam that rides with kicking bass and electric guitar samples.
 However, from that point on the track-list suffers from a staggering four-track section of disappointments.